 It’s funny, but whenever I look back on my time in Peru, the only memory of Lima which springs to mind is a blurry, grey montage of our very first morning there.
 Of meandering along the cliff-top parks in Miraflores in a dazed, sleep-deprived state after an overnight bus and a 5am arrival.
-But when LAN asked me to write a post about the Peruvian capital, it forced me to really remember my time in the city – and actually I saw a whole lot more than that misty cliffside.
+But in actual fact I saw a whole lot more than that misty cliffside.
 Here’s my round up of some of the best things to do in Lima to really get to know the city…

 Take a Pisco Tour